Who Are We?

 These lessons, however, are also transferable beyond the classroom and into the community.
 We aim to assist both the youth and adults alike to approach their community with the same mindset, to problem solve, and to become agents of change in their neighbourhoods.

-Minds on Math will also work to establish and maintain the facility as a safe space where all the children can develop their mathematical identity and find new ways to incorporate math into their communities.
+Minds on Math will also work to establish and maintain the facilities, including virtual environments that are safe spaces where all the children can develop their mathematical identity and find new ways to incorporate math into their communities.